Kyiv Day and Night

 Kyiv Day and Night (Ukrainian: Київ вдень та вночі, Kyyiv vdenʹ ta vnochi) is a Ukrainian reality television series based on the 2011 German series Berlin – Tag & Nacht.
 From season 1 to 4, the series stars were Oksana Avram, Bohdan Sheludiak, Karina Havryliuk, Oleksandr Ozolin and Albina Pererva – the former four except Pererva were dismissed in 2017.
 The show was rebooted on August 28, 2018, for its fifth season.
-In 2018, the show reprised with new storyline and casts including Alina London, Anastasiia Durkot, Maksym Sosnovskyi, Yaroslava Zhytomirska, Semen Tereshchenko, and Polina Kovalevska.
+In 2018, the show reprised with new storyline and cast including Alina London, Anastasiia Durkot, Maksym Sosnovskyi, Yaroslava Zhytomirska, Semen Tereshchenko, and Polina Kovalevska.
 In addition, Albina Pererva, Oleksandr Voronyi (as Oleksandr Volodymyrovych), Pavlo Serhiienko and Nazar Kukharenko took on the same role as with past seasons.
 It was filmed in Kyiv and broadcast on Novyi Kanal from March 8, 2016, to January 8, 2019.

 Narrated by Kostiantyn Voitenko, Kyiv Day and Night story revolves around a group of young people rent a shared apartment in Kyiv's center.
-Those people find themselves in unstable love triangle, jealousy and machinations.
-The story arc outlines various form of relationship problems, arising from cheating to trustful companion.
+Those people find themselves in an unstable love triangle, jealousy and machinations.
+The story arc outlines various forms of relationship problems, arising from cheating to trustworthy companionship.
 In the fall of 2018, Novyi Kanal announced to halt the show and discontinued the season story in 2019.
-The show produced with bilingual versions; season 1–4 with Russian language and season 5 with Ukrainian.
+The show was produced with bilingual versions; season 1–4 with Russian language and season 5 with Ukrainian.

-Overall, the show attracted negative reception due to primarily focusing sexually matured content.
+Overall, the show attracted negative reception due to its primary focus on sexually mature content.
 In contrast, few critics praised the series for their depiction of amateur actors and describing it "friendly show".
 The director of the four seasons Kseniia Buhrimova expressed her approval stating "Our heroes are not stars, they are the guys from the next doorway, who prove: no matter what trouble happens to you, you are not alone.
 There is always someone who can help and support.
 They have become onscreen friends for millions of viewers."
 According to the channel's head of press service, Svitlana Tsybanova said they were working to broadcast 7 I Roses on behalf of a similar reality television series.